Building Permits, Applications and Forms

 Certified applications are optional for Class 1 buildings e.g. residential houses and Class 10 structures e.g. sheds, swimming pools, patios.

-The Town has 10 business days to assess a certified building application as in accordance with the Building Act 2011.
+The processing time is 10 business days to assess a certified building application as in accordance with the Building Act 2011.

 Application for a Certified Building Permit